Markers form the fundamental building block of Ragdoll, to achieve Animation Capture a.k.a. "reverse motion capture".

 The computed mass updates interactively as you change the size and type of your shape, including convex hulls!

-In the Manipulator, you'll be able to not only only edit the density, but preview the computed mass given the current shape volume and density you provide.
+In the Manipulator, you'll be able to not only edit the density, but preview the computed mass given the current shape volume and density you provide.

 Control how much resistance should be added between two rigids rubbing against each other.